ZiXian92/AppLS/README.md

 **Release version:** 1.0beta
 Currently, only the Swift version of the app is available.
 Version 1.0, which contains the Objective-C version, will be made available as soon as possible(not anytime soon).
 **.framework binaries:** Framework binary for Swift version is **now available** for iOS simulator.
 Details of usage is described in the next section.
 Objective-C users currently have to do some bridging.
 Some fixing and test runs still need to be done for the Objective-C version.
 P.S.: It is difficult for me to create the binaries that can be used in apps that are deployed onto iOS devices as I do not have any certificates to allow me to test on actual devices.
 The best I can do is to put up binaries for iOS simulator in the near future.
-If not, just import the source codes to your project as described in the "Usage" section.
+If not, just import the source codes to your project.
 In that case, please use only the public class in your source codes.

 # Importing to project
 1. Download the repository.